isu-kim/PyPeripheral/Codes/Wrappers/README.md

 ## Wrappers
 These codes would be for wrapping SDKs for Python.
 I will provide some functions definitions for you.

 ## Corsair SDK
 Since most of my personal devices are Corsair, I am more into ICUE Wrapping and those kind of things.
 ***
+**Basic Knowledge for Corsair ICUE Wrapper**
+There had been quite a change since I had first developed Corsair ICUE Wrapper for the first time.
+Also, there are some important things for who would be using this program in the future.
+In this section, I would be posting some information regarding the basics of Corsair ICUE, and how it works.

+- Basic Workflow
+The basic Workflow of Corsair ICUE SDK is quite simple.
+We load DLL to this script ( is done automatically ) and it 's almost halfway done.
+Then we set specific LED ID to specific LED colour.

+- Terms
+There are some official terms from Corsair ICUE SDK.
+Those are CLK , CLM ,  CLMM , CLHSS , CLH , CLD.
+Each stands for LED ID ; Keyboard , Mouse , Mouse Mat , Headset Stand , Headset , DIY.
+CLD has two channels; channel 1 and 2.
+DIY Channel is for those not listed up above.
+Such as Corsair RGB LED fans.
+Unfortunately, I personally do not possess any Corsair DIY Devices, so I am quite unable to test them out myself.
+However, someone else told me that it is working.

+***
 **Functions Available**